-B.N.P. with Hydrocortisone Triple Antibiotic Ophthalmic Ointment, a sterile prescription antibiotic and anti-inflammatory ointment used in dogs, cats, and horses, treats bacterial infections of the eye as well as swelling and inflammation that usually accompany an infection.
+B.N.P. with Hydrocortisone Triple Antibiotic Ophthalmic Ointment, a sterile prescription antibiotic and anti-inflammatory ointment used in dogs and cats, treats bacterial infections of the eye as well as swelling and inflammation that usually accompany an infection.

 Tips: Do not touch the tube opening to any surface, including hands and eyes.
 The tube opening is sterile.
 If it becomes contaminated, it could cause an infection of the eye.